stevenahlberg313/osTicket_Installation/README.md

 </p>
 <p>
 I then needed to open IIS as the Admin.
-To accomplish this I navigated to the search bar in the bottom left and searched for "ISS".
+To accomplish this, I navigated to the search bar in the bottom left and searched for "ISS".
 When it appeared, I made sure to select "Run as Administrator".
 </p>
 <br />